-The purchase price has been allocated on the basis of the preliminary estimates of fair values of assets acquired and liabilities assumed, resulting in the recording of \$33 million in goodwill, which is considered to represent the value associated with the acquired workforce and synergies the two companies anticipate realizing as a combined company.
-The goodwill is not expected to be deductible for tax purposes.
+The purchase price has been allocated on the basis of the preliminary estimates of fair values of assets acquired and liabilities assumed, resulting in the recording of \$39 million in goodwill, which is considered to represent the value associated with the acquired workforce and synergies the two companies anticipate realizing as a combined company.
+The goodwill is not deductible for tax purposes.
+Measurement period adjustments made to the fair values of the assets acquired and liabilities assumed during the first six months of 2021 were immaterial to the financial statements, resulting in an increase to goodwill of \$6 million.
 Management is continuing to finalize its valuation of certain assets including other intangible assets and will conclude its valuation no later than one year from the acquisition date.